ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 Unfortunately, there is one small issue still...

-The tests, using basic auth, verifies that the __/api/me__ endpoint returns 401 Unauthorized, which is what we expect.
+The tests, using basic auth, verify that the __/api/me__ endpoint returns 401 Unauthorized, which is what we expect.
 However, it does so because basic auth doesn't support challenging the user to log in.
 OIDC does.
 So, what does that mean?
 Well...

 Press __F5__ to start debugging.
 Once the website opens up, make sure you are logged out.
 And then browse to __/api/me__.